-However, the $99/month base plan for both these products means businesses or entrepreneurs who are just starting out might have to choose between one or the other.
+However, the $99/month base plan for Moz and $119.95/month for Semrush means businesses or entrepreneurs who are just starting out might have to choose between one or the other.

 So if you had to pick one, which one would you go for?